walterbrunetti/playground/redis_wapp/readme.md

     prefetch_multiplier=1 (main process will not take more task than it needs - 1 per child)
 - monitoring celery/tasks (flower - new rellic/data dog/ graphite-grafana/logentries)
   * https://flower.readthedocs.io/en/latest/prometheus-integration.html#start-grafana
+- supervisord

+https://www.youtube.com/watch?v=Bo6UtRhedjE  --> see this video again to answer the following:
+Define NUMBER OF TASKS PER PROCESS (WORKER - CHILD ) worker_max_tasks_per_child = 1
+   - if you have simple tasks maybe having a worker with multiple tasks is fine.
+   - if tasks are complex and long, having 1 worker for 1 task makes more sense.
+Usa base for tasks - add logging and monitoring on it